15 Vegetables To Grow In A Container Around The Yard

 14) GROWING POTATOES IN A CONTAINER

 Give the potato plant enough water each day so that plant starts to produce and bear food.
-Also, make sure all the stems are fully covered in the soil. afterward, within a few months, you can get early potatoes to harvest, and then, later on, you can take out the larger ones.
+Also, make sure all the stems are fully covered in the soil.
+Afterward, within a few months, you can get early potatoes to harvest, and then, later on, you can take out the larger ones.

 15) SQUASH IN POTS